Edval Daily: Roll over into a new year

 The Edval cloud system must have the timetable cycle days mapped correctly for the program to operate, so it will know which ‘day’ to show for any date, e.g. is it MonA or MonB?
 Term time, holidays, weekends, rotatio start dates, the timetable cycle ...

 Logging in to Edval's Cloud Products

 Edval's Cloud Products Edval has the following products available online for daily organisers, interviews administrators, teachers and students.
 Edval Daily Manage day to day variations to your cyclical timetable with Edval Daily.
-When changes ...
+When changes occur, ...